bappygolder/minimal-stopwatch/docs/DEVELOPER_GUIDE.md

 ## 🧠 Core Concepts

 ### 1. Drift-Free Timing Loop
 Standard `setInterval` is inaccurate over time because execution delays accumulate.
-ChronoMinimal uses a **delta-time** approach:
+Minimal Stopwatch uses a **delta-time** approach:

 - We store a `lastUpdateTime` timestamp for each running timer.
 - A global `requestAnimationFrame` loop runs constantly when *any* timer is active.